 Hacienda Napoles (Puerto Triunfo)

-As the capital and center of Colombian government, Pablo targeted the city early on.
+As the capital and center of the Colombian government, Pablo targeted the city early on.
 The Administrative Department of Security (DAS) headquarters in Bogota’s Paloquemao region was one of the most deadly attacks in Colombian history.
-Though the agency that was DAS in longer operating, the building where it once held its headquarters can is still standing.
+Though the agency that was DAS is longer operating, the building where it once held its headquarters can be still standing.
 The building, however, is set for demolition in the next year.

 “El Espectador” (Bogota) And “El Colombiano”(Medellin)

 Picking up a copy of either paper is a reminder of the vicious bombing campaign Escobar had.
 In completely different cities and bombed in different years, the effect was still felt as he tried to silence reporters and push fear into every Colombian household.
 It is said that reporters at the time feared so much for their lives they were consistently moving from place to place, avoiding any possible targeted attacks.

 The bombing of the Hilton Hotel in Cartagena actually came from inside the 6th floor of the building.
 And by its nature of being a hotel, has created a weird paradox of tourism with many not even realizing it, meaning that you might be staying at this hotel with no idea of the connection it has to Escobar and the nations past.

 Consistently Internally Conflicted: Confessions of the Girl Who Wrote This